FixMyBerlin/fixmy.platform/README.md

 - Likes are exported as an aggregate count
 - Report creation date is exported as an ISO 8601 formatted datetime string
 - CSV export uses some localized (German) table headers

+### exportplaystreets

+Similar to `exportreports`, this command exports play street signups to a csv file.

+    $ python manage.py exportplaystreets spielstrassen.csv

 ### importsectiondetails